awsdocs/aws-elastic-beanstalk-developer-guide/doc_source/environment-cfg-manifest.md

   "WORKERQUEUE" : "worker+"
 ```

-For more information on the saved configuration format and supported keys, see
+For more information on the saved configuration format and supported keys, see [Using Elastic Beanstalk Saved Configurations](environment-configuration-savedconfig.md)